-Renishaw is launching a free dedicated AM Guide on its website.
-The company will use the new information hub to educate and inform customers and the wider engineering community using videos, case studies, feature articles, industry news and opinion pieces.
-Renishaw will educate readers on the possibilities of additive manufacturing and its business impact, to increase uptake of the technology in mainstream manufacturing.
+Renishaw has created a free online AM Guide comprising videos, case studies, feature articles, industry news and opinion pieces.
+The company will use the new information hub to educate and inform customers and the wider engineering community.
+Engineers, managers and entrepreneurs can learn about the possibilities of additive manufacturing (AM) and its business impact, all with the aim of increasing the uptake of this technology in mainstream manufacturing.

-As part of the new section, Renishaw has published a beginner’s guide to AM, which explains how AM users can optimise metal AM designs to take advantage of the design freedom, performance and efficiency of the manufacturing technique.
-It also explains how accommodating AM process characteristics is essential to waste and cost reduction.
+As part of the new section, Renishaw has published a beginner's guide to AM that explains how AM users can optimise metal AM designs to take advantage of the design freedom, performance and efficiency of the manufacturing technique.
+It also explains how accommodating AM process characteristics is essential for minimising waste and costs.

 "We want to educate the industry on why to consider AM, when to consider it and what applications are suitable.
 Alongside our knowledge of AM, Renishaw has expertise in precision measurement, machining and finishing.
 This positions us as the perfect partner for an integrated industrial additive manufacturing solution."

 Renishaw operates a global network of Solutions Centres to lower the entry barrier to additive manufacturing.
 The network includes facilities in the UK, Europe, USA and India.
 At the Solutions Centres, Renishaw works with customers to build knowledge and confidence in AM technologies, as well as to develop reliable processes.

 Renishaw is also publishing a quarterly newsletter that enables readers to receive the latest developments in their inbox.
 Follow the link to access the Renishaw AM Guide.